 DHS intends for the request form, Request for the Authorization of the Emergency Use of Procedures (DHS-6810D) (PDF), to be a summary that highlights important factors the provider would like the EPRC to consider.
 If you cannot summarize the information, you may refer to another document by providing the document’s title and page numbers where the information can be found.

-Email the request form signed by all parties, an updated PSTP, any PSTP reviews, the person-centered plan, the most recent FBA and any other requested documentation to DHS.
+Email the request form signed by all parties, an updated PSTP, any PSTP reviews, the person-centered plan or description, the most recent FBA and any other requested documentation to DHS.
 See instructions for how to request a secure email string in the Contact information section below.
 Service providers may also fax their forms to (651) 431-7612.

 Most letters contain recommendations or suggestions on how to improve the care provided to the person served.
 The EPRC may also request a phone conference or in-person meeting.
 Failure to comply with the instructions and recommendations in the letter might result in the commissioner denying future extension requests.